MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/LAB[MB-800]_M02_Lab03_Set_up_dimensions.md

 7. In the **Value Posting** field, enter **Code Mandatory**.

+### Task 2

-8. Assign Account Type Default Dimensions for the sales people.
+Assign Account Type Default Dimensions for the sales people.

-9. In the **Dimensions** page, select the SALESPERSON dimension.
+1. In the **Dimensions** page, select the SALESPERSON dimension.

 10. Select **Dimension**, and then select **Account Type Default Dim.**.